 Amaryllis Southern Blight Disease: Recognizing Amaryllis Southern Blight Symptoms

 Amaryllis is a bold, striking flower that grows from a bulb.
 Many people grow them in containers, often in the fall or winter for late winter to early spring blooms, but amaryllis can also grow outdoors in warmer climates.
-Amaryllis is generally easy to grow and is not often troubled by disease, but be aware of signs of southern blight and know how to manage it.
+Amaryllis care is generally easy and it is not often troubled by disease, but be aware of signs of southern blight and know how to manage it.

 What is Amaryllis Southern Blight Disease?